Frequently Asked Questions

 As USC undergraduates, RHP students are eligible for need-based financial aid.
 For full details on how to apply for need-based financial aid, including instructions and deadlines, please visit the USC Financial Aid website.

-If you have any questions about the financial aid application process or your financial aid award, please contact the USC Financial Aid office directly.
+If you have questions about the financial aid application process or your financial aid award, please contact the USC Financial Aid office.

 What if I am unsure of my major?